Red Bull Summit Details State of Energy Drinks

-Red Bull offered an in-depth look into the state of the energy drink market during its 2013 Energy Summit, held in Minneapolis on Friday, Jan.
-25. Presentations on market research and the evolution of energy drinks delivered a number of insights for retailers and marketers looking to increase their sales of energy products.
+MINNEAPOLIS -- Red Bull offered an in-depth look into the state of the energy drink market during its 2013 Energy Summit, held here on Friday.
+Presentations on market research and the evolution of energy drinks delivered a number of insights for retailers and marketers looking to increase their sales of energy products.

 Although energy drinks are popular and often sought out by consumers, there are things retailers can do to improve their sales, advised James Ford, head of U.S. insights and category development for Red Bull.
 The need for energy is "universal," he said.
 Energy drinks are not just consumed by young men, and energy product consumers are racially diverse.
 Energy growth is coming across all channels, Ford said, as the face of immediate consumption drinks has dramatically changed in recent years.
 Sales come primarily from single cans, but multipack sales are expected to increase.

 Retailers should try to "get into the shopper mindset," said John Showalter, director of category development for Red Bull.
 Display support can include energy product barrels near the cash register, plus energy products should be placed in heavily-shopped areas for "fill-in" shoppers who are open to adding items to the one or two things they came to purchase.

 Energy consumers are more likely to buy on spur of the moment than general consumers, said Rick Oberhofer, director of category development for Red Bull.
 Additionally, 47 percent of convenience store transactions involve only one item, he said.
 Retailers can considerably boost profits by getting consumers to add one more item to each transaction, and energy drinks are a good way to do that.

 Presenters also discussed the rise and spread of the energy category, and Red Bull specifically, detailing ways in which the brand has and will continue to engage consumers through a variety of unique content.
 Its digital efforts will remain a focus, as will sporting events and music festivals.